nielshojen/macnamer/README.md

 # Macnamer

 Macnamer is a combination of a Django web app and a script to run on your client Macs with the goal of setting the name of your Macs.
+This is a drop in replacement for [MacNamer](https://github.com/macadmins/macnamer)

 ## Why?